VijayShankar10/EXNO-5-DS/README.md

+# EXNO-5:
-# EXNO-5-DS-DATA VISUALIZATION USING MATPLOT LIBRARY
+DATA VISUALIZATION USING MATPLOT LIBRARY

 # Aim:
   To Perform Data Visualization using matplot python library for the given datas.